tguzik/valueclasses/README.md

 }
 ```

-...and tell me, how hard you would have to try to make something that would pass as an honest mistake? :-)
+...and tell me, how hard you would have to try to make an error in here to pass as an honest mistake? :-)

 Of course, you should use these value-based objects where it is reasonable.
 Data model classes, complicated APIs and
 business logic are a good places for them.
 On the other hand tight loops in graphics processing are not.